StarWhiz/docker_deployment_notes/splinterlands-bot-v2/README.md

 ```

 ### Dockerfile
-You need to modify ARG BOT_VERSION="2.9-fix2" to be on the latest version.
+You need to modify ARG BOT_VERSION="2.9-fix2" to be on the latest version, if "2.9-fix2" isn't the latest version.

-Check for latest version here [Ultimate Splinterlands Bot V2](https://github.com/PCJones/Ultimate-Splinterlands-Bot-V2/releases)
+Check for latest version here: [Ultimate Splinterlands Bot V2](https://github.com/PCJones/Ultimate-Splinterlands-Bot-V2/releases)

-To update this image you would run docker-compose build in this folder if the version changed.

 Note: You may use [ontje-dev's Dockerfile](https://github.com/ontje-dev/Ultimate-Splinterlands-Bot-Docker/blob/main/Dockerfile) instead which has a smaller footprint.